“Hunger is the best sauce.” – English proverb

 I have been fortunate to have had many inspirational figures around me while growing up.
 Many of them have taught me invaluable life lessons that have made me the person I am today.
 One such person who has taught me the simplest of all lessons, is Anup’s grandma, Elizabeth.
 The lesson she taught me was something she mentioned in passing, and yet, it has had a profound impact on me!

 A couple of years ago, we found ourselves sitting out in her garden, talking about what life is like in India and how that compares to the western world.
 I told her that in the western world, almost everyone can afford basic luxuries like air conditioning, good food and shelter.
 I told her that people generally lived a happier, healthier life in the western world and asked her how she has stayed so healthy even in her seventies.
-She let out one of her trademark loud laughters and after a moment’s pause she said, “If I want to eat, I have to work.
+She let out one of her trademark loud laughs and after a moment’s pause, she said, “If I want to eat, I have to work.
 So it keeps me healthy.”

 That, in a nutshell, was the secret to her good health.
 While being healthy in the urban world has us all counting calories, watching our carbs and spending hours at the gym, the whole process is simplified out there in her garden!
 So here is a dish that celebrates the simplicity of what Elizabeth has taught me.
-These vegetable stew uses all seasonal vegetables along with whole black soybeans which are full of protein!
+This vegetable stew uses all seasonal vegetables along with whole black soybeans which are full of protein!
 Soybeans are harvested and dried edamame.
 Black soybeans are low in carbs while being high in protein and fiber.
-They are rich in antioxidant and high in omega-3 fatty acid.
-They also block fat, build muscle and increase in good cholesterol.
+They are rich in antioxidants and high in omega-3 fatty acids.
+They also block fat, build muscle and increase good cholesterol.
 So if you are looking for a way to include these little beauties in your diet, try this stew!

 Vegetable Stew with Black Soybeans

 1 cup black soybean – soaked over night with 1 tsp of salt